coderkatew/match-it/testing/testing.md

 * Consider: Is it clear how the game works?
 * Consider: Are the game features and interactions consistent in style and design?

-- Result: The game works as described, UI elements are clearly laid out and colors used for association between similar features.
+- Result: The game works as described, UI elements are clearly laid out and color is used to group similar features.
 The green glow color fills the 'Play! button in Firefox and on mobile so it doesn't match the intended design but otherwise the game displays and functions the same way in both browsers.<br>

 5. *As a player I want a game that is quick to play and mobile-friendly so that I can play it on my smartphone during my commute.*<br>